 - Rough and tumble play that let children get physically involved and learn about their own bodies

-- Plan family trips to places like Forest Adventure Bedok Reservoir Park, Toa Payoh Sensory Park, Jacob Ballas Children’s Garden at Botanical Gardens, Bishan Park Playground where they offer a variety of equipment that stimulate and challenge their sensory, physical, cognitive, social and emotional growth
+- Plan family trips to places like Forest Adventure Bedok Reservoir Park, Toa Payoh Sensory Park, Jacob Ballas Children’s Garden at Singapore Botanic Gardens, Bishan Park Playground where they offer a variety of equipment that stimulate and challenge their sensory, physical, cognitive, social and emotional growth

 - Water or sand play at the beaches and swimming pools